top of page

 A note on spirituality.

-I believe it is my training as both a licensed counselor and a Catholic priest that has informed my ability to provide true and meaningful healing.
+We believe it is our training as licensed clinicians — several of us also ordained priests — so a deeper pastoral dimension is there when it's needed.
 For those who want it, spirituality is welcome in the room — as language, as practice, as a way of understanding what's happening.
-For those who don't, my work is the same: rigorous, attentive, and fully present.
+For those who don't, our work is the same: rigorous, attentive, and fully present.

-What I bring into every session, regardless, is the same conviction that the person in front of me is not beyond healing — that wholeness can be found again, that suffering is real, and that healing is genuinely possible.
+What we bring into every session, regardless, is the same conviction — that the person in front of us is not beyond healing, that wholeness can be found again, that suffering is real, and that healing is genuinely possible.

 SESSIONS & SCHEDULING